MohitShridhar/dynamic_gazebo_models/README.md

     add_group_client.call(addSrv);
 ...
 ```
-Once you have setup your groups, you can use other services such as `/model_dynamics_manager/doors/open_close` to control the dynamics of the model:
+Once you have setup your groups, you can use other services such as `/model_dynamics_manager/doors/open_close` in a similar fashion to control the dynamics of the model:
 ```bash
 rosservice call /model_dynamics_manager/doors/open_close "group_name: 'New_group_of_doors'
 state: true"
 ```
-This will open doors 1, 3 & 4.
+To open doors 1, 3 & 4 simultaneously.